-Foreign material is the third leading cause of food recalls by the FDA and poses a serious threat to food safety, so controlling it is a critical aspect of any food safety plan.
-Here are three tips for doing so:
+Foreign material in food is one of the leading causes of FDA recalls and poses a serious threat to food safety.
+Implementing a foreign material control program is a critical aspect of any food safety plan and must be prioritized alongside cleanliness and sanitation.

 To assist in detecting foreign material, there are a variety of systems that can be used, including strainers, magnets, metal detectors, and X-ray units.
 Choosing the controls that are best for your facility should be based upon the hazard analysis you’ve conducted, which will provide an understanding of the risks faced, and direct implementation of the necessary detection systems.
 Examples of possible controls include: